djbritt/epiChat/readme.md

 ### Theme :snowflake:
 The theme for this chat application is what I call epichat!
-It is a fun little chat app theme, that has an epic way of delivering messages to whoever is connected.
+It is a fun little chat app theme, that has an epic way of delivering messages with whoever is connected, or to chat with a chatbot.

 ### Theme Incorporation :cyclone:
 For incorporating the theme, I created a logo that says epichat and sits in the top left of the page.